Slalom (2020 film): Release

 Slalom was included in the First Features section of the official selection of the 2020 Cannes Film Festival, which was cancelled due to the global COVID-19 pandemic.
 It was screened for press and industry in an online edition of the Cannes Marché du Film in June 2020.
-The film was subsequently screened at the 13th Angoulême Film Festival on 29 August 2020.
+The film was subsequently screened at the 13th Angoulême Francophone Film Festival on 29 August 2020.
 The film was initially scheduled to be released in theaters in France on 4 November 2020, which was rescheduled to 16 December 2020 as a result of the COVID-19 pandemic.
 As cinemas in France remained subject to outright closures, the film was further postponed to an indefinite date.
 Slalom was finally released in France by Jour2Fête on 19 May 2021, the day French cinemas reopened after a six-month shutdown.
-The film was distibuted in Belgium on 9 June 2021, the day Belgian cinemas reopened.
+The film was distributed in Belgium on 9 June 2021, the day Belgian cinemas reopened.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 100% based on 61 reviews, with an average rating of 7.5/10.
-The website's consensus reads, "Led by Noée Abita's outstanding central performance, Slalom offers a moving account of oppression and abuse in the guise of mentorship."
-According to Metacritic, which assigned a weighted average score of 77 out of 100 based on 13 critics, the film received "generally favorable reviews".
+On Rotten Tomatoes, the film holds an approval rating of 100% based on 62 reviews, with an average rating of 7.5/10.
+The site's critics consensus reads: "Led by Noée Abita's outstanding central performance, Slalom offers a moving account of oppression and abuse in the guise of mentorship."
+According to Metacritic, which assigned a weighted average score of 77 out of 100 based on 13 critics, the film received "generally favorable" reviews.
+Slalom received an average rating of 3.8 out of 5 stars on the French website AlloCiné, based on 29 reviews.

 Jessica Kiang of Variety called it "Well-made, perceptively performed and deeply enraging, it's a difficult but necessary watch".
 Tomris Laffly of RogerEbert.com wrote, "Delivering an unforgettable breakthrough performance, Abita is phenomenal in pitching Lyz on the slippery slope between an adult wannabe and a little kid, boldly wearing even the smallest nuances of her character's rapidly shifting emotional world on her resolute face".
 Peter Bradshaw of The Guardian wrote, "The grey area between passionately committed teaching and abuse is a familiar topic.
 Yet the film ingeniously merges it with the ambiguous experience of slalom ski-ing: exhilarating and euphoric, but also dangerous and even an emotional death-wish, surrendering to the downhill rush".
 Bilge Ebiri, reviewing the film for Vulture, wrote, "The film is too rich and too human for any kind of categorization.
 But for all its beauty, it's also quite an unsettling watch - a delicate, authentic look at the complicated ways in which abuse works".